 Visual content on Pinterest thrives when formatted correctly.
 Vertical pins perform significantly better than horizontal or square images due to how users scroll through the platform.
 The recommended aspect ratio is 2:3 (width to height) or specifically 1000 x 1500 pixels.
 Pins exceeding this ratio might get truncated in feeds, potentially cutting off important information.

 For video pins, a 9:16 aspect ratio (1080 x 1920 pixels) works best.
-The vertical orientation allows your pins to occupy more screen space as users scroll, increasing visibility and engagement opportunities.
+This vertical orientation allows your Pinterest content to occupy more screen space as users scroll, increasing visibility and engagement.

-Pinterest scales images to 238 pixels wide in Pinterest feeds, but users can view the full size by clicking.
-To maximize impact, use high-resolution images with good lighting and clear framing.
+Pinterest scales pin images to 238 pixels wide in Pinterest feeds, but users can view the full size by clicking.
+To maximize impact, use high-resolution images with good lighting and clean framing.

 To know more about Pin dimensions and sizes, check out the RecurPost Pin Dimension article.